manucohenyashar/APIPrivateInformationAnalyzer/readme.md

 Analyzing PII in API signature and payload

 ## Overview
 The tool takes a collection of input entries, each contains all the data elements of an API call (i.e. the URI, headers, payload of both the request and the response).
-It analyzes the data and search for possible private information (PII) by using regular expressions, a black list of suspicious argument names, and named entity recognition (NER) engine.
+It analyzes the data and search for possible private information (PII) by using regular expressions, a black list of suspicious properties names, and named entity recognition (NER) engine.
 The result is a JSON file with a per API call analysis that highlights all the possible private fields and their value.
 You can use the tool from the command line or call it from your python code.

 Installation
 ------------
-Install from pypi using:
+Install from pip using:

     pip install -r requirements.txt